(Updated: February 10, 2021)

 Lastly, as with all standards, P2800 will ultimately need to be adopted by a cognizant regulatory authority and/or by most transmission owners in their interconnection requirements to see the benefits of these minimum technical capability and performance requirements.

-Please join the working group today, or join the balloting group in 2021, to contribute to making IEEE P2800 a success.
+Members of the IEEE Standards Association, please join the SA balloting group for P2800 prior to March 3, 2021, to contribute to moving IEEE P2800 successfully over the finishing line.
 Visit the IEEE P2800 working group website for further details on how to get involved.
+Step-by-step instructions for how to join the ballot group are available at this link.

 Jens Boemer, Principal Technical Leader & Wes Baker, Senior Technical Leader